Siren (2024 film): Development

 In early April 2021, it was reported that Antony Bhagyaraj, who co-wrote Viswasam (2019), had narrated a script to Ravi Mohan who was impressed.
 Ravi reportedly agreed to act in the film, while it would be funded by Home Movie Makers.
 On 29 August 2022, the company made a public announcement, confirming the project.
 The official title, Siren, was announced.
 G. V. Prakash Kumar was also announced to compose the score, Selvakumar S. K. would handle the cinematography and Ruben would handle the editing.
 A muhurat puja was held in early September, with stills releasing later that month.
 In early November, Samuthirakani and Yogi Babu were announced being part of the cast.

 Filming

 Principal photography began on 5 September 2022, with the first schedule in Chennai.
 The schedule concluded by early November.
 The second schedule commenced on 10 November in Karaikudi.
 By early April 2023, the schedule concluded.
 The third schedule was shot in Karaikal.
-The schedule reportedly featured a song sequence featuring Ravi and Parameswaran.
+The schedule reportedly featured a song sequence featuring Ravi Mohan and Anupama Parameswaran.
 The filming wrapped by mid-April.